Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 - North Texas' games have yet to go over 69 points this season.

-- The two teams combine to average 55.6 points per game, 13.4 less than the total in this contest.
+- The two teams combine to average 55.6 points per game, 13.4 less than the over/under in this contest.

-- These two squads combine to surrender 66.3 points per game, 2.7 fewer than this contest's over/under.
+- The 66.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 69 total in this contest.

 - The average total in Tigers games this season is 60, nine points fewer than Saturday's total of 69 .